-- A high-quality prenatal vitamin can deliver nutrients shown to drive processes of conception in both men and women.
+- A high-quality prenatal vitamin can deliver nutrients shown to drive preconception health in both men and women.

 Improve Your Diet

 When it comes to fertility, a lot is outside our control.
-But nutrition can absolutely be managed, and it plays a direct role in fertility outcomes for men and women.
-A colorful, whole-foods diet can work wonders — helping create the healthiest possible sperm, preserving egg quality, and reducing the length of time it takes to conceive.
+But nutrition can absolutely be managed, and it plays a direct role in fertility health for men and women.
+A colorful, whole-foods diet can work wonders — helping create healthy sperm and promoting egg health.
 Eat a varied diet rich in vegetables, fruits, whole grains and high-quality protein, and limit processed meats, trans fats and soy products because of their potentially damaging effects.
 Pro tip — shop the perimeter of the grocery store to avoid a lot of junk!

 Fill Nutritional Gaps with High-Quality Prenatal Vitamins for Him & Her

 Enter a really great prenatal vitamin — one that’s formulated with specialized nutrition to support the respective needs of men and women.
-We designed Beli for Men and Beli for Women to be the best possible fuel for fertility and family.
-Our women’s formula is one of just a few prenatals on the market meeting recommended levels of key nutrients shown to help promote hormonal balance and protect healthy egg maturation, among other benefits.
-Our men’s formula contains nutrients shown by science to help increase sperm count, improve sperm motility and morphology, and counteract DNA damage, so you can pass on the strongest legacy possible.
+We designed Beli for Men and Beli for Women to fuel fertility health and family.
+Our women’s formula is one of just a few prenatals on the market meeting recommended levels of key nutrients shown to help promote hormonal balance and promote healthy egg maturation, among other benefits.
+Our men’s formula contains nutrients shown by science to promote healthy sperm production, sperm motility and morphology, and counteract DNA damage, so you can pass on the strongest legacy possible.